More exploration on this week's Sunday cycle trip along the canal.

 distance upstream where the water level was at a higher elevation.

-You can view old maps on the OSI's Irish Townland and Historical Map Viewer here:
+You can view old maps on the OSI's Irish Townland and Historical Map Viewer here.

 Map images courtesy OSI (Tailte Éireann)